ABD Pages

 The Samhain was always on such and such a date crowd are now faced with a terrible problem.
 If Samhain is on October 31 today, then it wasn't on October 31 when All Saints Day was established on November 1 in 735 AD.
 And if Samhain was on October 31 in 735 AD, then it isn't anymore today.
 Pick your fail.

 Your only other alternative is to say Samhain was changed to match the Roman calendar, like Germanic days were (ie. Yule), which completely undermines the claim that All Saints was changed to coopt Samhain.
 It's literally the opposite.
+Consider how important a point this is.
 It also screams out loud that the original details of Samhain are unknown (which is true), and people should really stop making unfounded claims.

 CELTIC CALENDAR